The sale of a private business

 Most buyers for private companies have extensive experience in acquisitions.
 Almost always, they are armed with knowledge not available to sellers.
 The have learned from their mistakes and the mistakes of others.
 They require extensive due diligence that can be disruptive for the seller.

-A credentialed, experienced M&A advisor can make the difference between success and failure.
+A credible and experienced M&A advisor can make the difference between success and failure.
 Studies show that sellers of all sizes of businesses receive significantly higher premiums when they retain qualified and experienced professionals.

 Our firm has fifty years of experience advising sellers: